How To Remove Tartar Buildup Yourself?

 Steps to remove plaque and tartar

-- You may first want to assess how bad the problem is by getting plaque disclosing tablets.
-This will show you where dental plaque is present, and thereby prevent further buildup of calculus (tartar is also known as “calculus” in dentist jargon).
-It’s better to discover and remove the dental plaque, than wait until it turns into tartar.
+- You want want to assess the problem first with plaque disclosing tablets.
+These tablets reveal the location of dental plaque, so you can prevent further buildup of calculus (tartar is also known as “calculus” in dentist jargon).
+It’s better to remove dental plaque now, then wait until it turns into tartar.

-- For the hard calculus removal itself: Get this tartar removal tool for home use.
-These DIY kits are specifically designed to remove tartar buildup yourself, as they are built with softer metal than those used by professionals.
-It’s recommended to use these kits in conjunction with a small dressing table mirror.
+- For the hard calculus removal itself: Get this tartar removal tool for home use and this Periogen mouthwash.
+The DIY tools are designed to remove tartar buildup yourself, as they are built with softer metal than those used by professionals.
+It’s recommended to use these kits in conjunction with a small table mirror.
 Also make sure that you have a steady hand and healthy gums.
-You can usually improve your gum’s health in a matter of days by flossing once per day.

 Afterwards, you can use the plaque disclosing tablets again to evaluate your progress.
 This is a cheap and effective method of removing tartar yourself, but keep in mind you still need to visit a dentist at least twice a year.
 They have more professional tools and can reach areas you simply cannot reach yourself.